jfrog/build-info/README.md

 Build Info is Artifactory's open integration layer for the CI servers and build tools.
 The build information is sent to Artifactory in json format.

-## Building and Testing the Sources
+## Building and testing the sources

 * The code is built using Gradle and includes integration tests.<br/>
 * It must run using JDK 8 and Gradle 5.6.2.
 If you are using different gradle version you can use the provided gradle wrapper.<br/>
-* In order to run tests the following environment variable must be provided:
+* In order to run tests the following environment variables must be set:
 ```
 export BITESTS_ARTIFACTORY_URL='http://localhost:8081/artifactory'
 export BITESTS_ARTIFACTORY_USERNAME=admin